Velocidex/velociraptor-docs/content/blog/2024/2024-03-10-release-notes-0.72/_index.md

 It turns out this is not compatible with Semantic Versioning exactly which needs to have exactly 3 versions: a `MAJOR` version, a `MINOR` version and a `PATCH` version.
-This causes problems with packaging systems which expect sementic versioning like that for example `RPM`, `DEB` or `MSI`.
+This causes problems with packaging systems which expect semantic versioning like that for example `RPM`, `DEB` or `MSI`.
 We also use Semantic Versioning internally to compare versions (for example to determine if we should upgrade a Tool definition )